Lake Lock Rail Road

-The Lake Lock Rail Road was an early, approximately 3 mi long, horse drawn narrow gauge railway built near Wakefield, West Yorkshire, England.
+The Lake Lock Rail Road was an early, approximately 3 mi long, horse-drawn narrow gauge railway built near Wakefield, West Yorkshire, England.
 The railway is recognised as the world's first public railway, though other railway schemes around the same time also claim that distinction.

 The company

 The Lake Lock Rail Road Company was formed in 1796 with the capital being raised from 128 shares.
 These were purchased by a broad range of people including a lawyer, banker, doctor, clergyman, merchant and widow.
 The initial route opened to traffic in 1798, pre-dating the Surrey Iron Railway by five years.
 It is thus the world's first public railway.
-The line was built to allow many independent users to haul wagons along the line on payment of a toll, so whilst other railways pre-dated the Lake Lock Railroad, its act of 1793 under the Wakefield Inclosure Act, meant that its status was defined as being public from the outset (unlike the nearby Middleton Railway, which was a private railway).
+The line was built to allow many independent users to haul wagons along the line on payment of a toll, so whilst other railways pre-dated the Lake Lock Railroad, authorisation under the Wakefield Inclosure Act 1793 (33 Geo.
+3. c.
+11 Pr.) meant that its status was defined as being public from the outset (unlike the nearby Middleton Railway, which was a private railway).

 The railway commenced at Lake Lock, near Stanley, Wakefield on the Aire & Calder Navigation and ran broadly in a westerly direction to Outwood, a distance of approximately 3 mi.
-In 1804 the route was changed to avoid a steep incline and this resulted in the terminus relocating from Lake Lock to nearby Bottomboat.
+In 1804 the route was changed to avoid a steep incline and this resulted in the terminus relocating from Lake Lock to nearby Bottom boat.
 There were also a number of branches to collieries and a stone quarry.
-Extensions were constructed to East Ardsley and Kirkhamgate, under a separate Act of Parliament obtained in 1810.
+Extensions were constructed to East Ardsley and Kirkhamgate.
+A petition to submit a parliamentary bill to extend the railway was submitted to the House of Commons on 1 February 1811, and referred to committee.